stacs-srg/valipop/population_model/src/site/markdown/overview.md

 # Overview
-The population is used to generate to generate populations of individuals conforming to the IPerson interface.
+The population is used to generate populations of individuals conforming to the IPerson interface.

 The organic approach to the population model is event driven.
 For everything that occurs within the simulation an event is created on a given day and then placed into a global event queue.